 Broadly speaking, there are three different objectives that impact reports should accomplish based on stakeholder expectations.

+Overall, the practice of impact management in investing today reveals a picture of professionals who are increasingly aware of the need for quality information about the changes experienced by stakeholders due to the investment, and who are striving to inform not only themselves but also their own investors and peers about how their investments drive change that matters.
 There is frustration with the ease with which those who are not well informed can be duped into thinking outputs (whether ROI or head count) reflect change that matters; this frustration is building momentum toward a generally accepted and more rigorous definition of “impact” than what has prevailed to date.

 There is some progress toward defining and embracing standard metrics at the sector level.
 And there is growing awareness of a conundrum: the lack of standardised metrics makes it seemingly impossible to gauge impact at the portfolio, let alone industry level, but such metrics are often inherently insufficient to reveal all or even much of what matters.
 This conundrum is creating an opportunity for skilled impact analysts to step in who can understand and interpret the complex information necessary to a true understanding of impact in investing.

 “Impact management” implies that investors (or others) make decisions informed by the effects of business on people and on the planet (“impact”).
 It implies systematic inquiry into the experience of those directly affected, combined with other relevant, quality research evidence where available, in a way that is simultaneously decentralised, networked and aggregated, similar to how financial accounting data is used to assess financial value.